smarto100/smarto100/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+ 👩‍💻 I'm currently working on Open soucre Contributon

+❤️ I love writing TypeScript, and building fun experiments on type-level

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning everything 🤣

+🧠 I'm currently learning  fronend at Zuri

-- 👯 I’m looking to collaborate on ...
+👯‍♀️ I'm looking to collaborate on any open gigs with cool money

-- 🤔 I’m looking for help with ...
+🤔 I'm looking for help with making money

-- 💬 Ask me about ...
+💬 Ask me about frontend

-- 📫 How to reach me: ...
+📫 How to reach me Damtechlee.bd@gmail.com

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+😄 Pronouns he

+⚡️ Fun fact i love video game